Getting Ready for World Service Business Conference

 Meeting without Visitors (Closed): Open to those who desire to stop eating compulsively.
 (This includes newcomers, OA members, and others who think they have a problem with food.)

 Specific-Topic Meeting: Designed for a specific subject matter or format.
-For a full list, see the staging.oa.org Find a Meeting page.
+For a full list, see the staging.staging.oa.org Find a Meeting page.
 All OA members are welcome at these meetings.

 1982e Amended 2024